Industrial Strategy Challenge Fund

 As most projects will be working with non-academic organisations, please consider the types of agreements and contracts that need to be in place at the different stages of the application process.
 A brief description of each can be found in these web pages but please contact Research Services if you have any queries about what needs to be in place and when.
 Initiating discussions early on could save time once the award is made.

-Innovate UK have produced the following guide for business-led application writing:
+Innovate UK's KTN have produced the following guide for business-led application writing, along with an 'Innovation Canvas' for helping with project development

 The blog linked to below is a good resource for those looking to engage with industrial partners: